 After this treatment, the chest may be swollen, bruised, and mildly painful.
 Dr. Anderson will prescribe the needed medications for a comfortable recovery.
 Surgical drains will be used to control any build-up of fluids or blood.
 A surgical compression garment will need to be worn to help control swelling.
 The drains and sutures will be removed in seven to ten days.

 Scarring is to be expected along the breast and the donor site.
 While the scars will fade slightly over time, they will continue to be visible.
 For most women, the dramatic aesthetic benefits of this procedure normally outweigh the drawbacks of scarring.

-Potential Complications from Breast Reconstruction:
+Potential Complications and Risks with Breast Reconstruction

-Breast Reconstruction FAQ:
+Breast Reconstruction Questions to Ask

 Breast reconstruction is the surgical process of restoring an aesthetically pleasing breast following a mastectomy procedure.

 Dr. Anderson’s reconstruction can be successfully performed at the time of the mastectomy (immediate), as well as months to years later (delayed).
 This decision can depend on patient preference, her health, and a variety of other factors.